You learned from the previous chapter, that we can get the memory

 - When not used in declaration, it act as a dereference operator.

-Good To Know: There are three ways to declare pointer variables, but the first way is mostly used:
+Good To Know: There are two ways to declare pointer variables in C: